 I am a Senior Lecturer at Lund University, specialising in Software Technology.
 My university home page is here.

-- High-level languages (specifically declarative languages) and their interaction with low-level systems
+- High-level domain-specific languages (specifically declarative languages)

 - Interactive program transformation tools

 - New approaches to program synthesis and re-engineering